 If you are going to take a road trip in Austraila, start at either Brisbane or Melbourne and make your way along the coast to the other cities.
 Here are several stops you can make along the way.

 Melbourne is the second largest city in Australia and is considered the cultural capital because of its reputation for street art, music, and theatre.
+There are a variety of accommodations from cheap hotels to luxurious Airbnbs in Melbourne and plenty of things to do.

 Things to do in Melbourne